-- 1. On the studio device, click "LOCATION" top menu button, select "Studio Encoder / Decoder" and click "Apply". - 2.
-On the transmitter device, click "LOCATION", select "Transmitter Encoder / Decoder", and click "Apply". - 3.
+- 1. On the studio device, click "LOCATION" top menu button, select "Studio Encoder / Decoder" and click "Apply". - On the transmitter device, click "LOCATION", select "Transmitter Encoder / Decoder", and click "Apply". - 3.
 On both "Studio Encoder / Decoder" and "Transmitter Encoder / Decoder" devices, click on "CONFIGURATION" menu button and then on "Basic Settings" in the left menu.
 In the "OUTGOING STREAM" section set the "URL" and "Port" fields, to IP and port of the destination (remote) device.
-In the "INCOMING STREAM" section set the "Port" field as the local receiving port, that must match the same value of the remote "OUTGOING STREAM" section "Port" field.
-The "Stream Method" must be "Push (RTP)" in all four sections.
+In the "INCOMING STREAM" section set the "Port" field as the local receiving port, that must match the same value of the remote "OUTGOING STREAM" sections.
 Click "Apply" to save the settings.